 Pastor Amalia and her spouse David Lester moved from Decorah, Iowa with their "chillhuahua," Cholla.
-They co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Finn (she/hers), who live in Decorah, Portland, and Chicago.
+They co-parent three adult humans from David’s first marriage - Oran (he/him), Aidan (he/him), and Heather (she/hers), who live in Decorah, Portland, and Chicago.
 Amalia and David enjoy exploring Tucson, hiking, talking to their dog in ridiculous voices, checking out breweries, and hosting visiting family and friends.

 Pastor Amalia began at Our Saviour's on November 1, 2021.

 Steve joined the OSLC staff in February of 2018, originally as Publications Coordinator, in December of 2021 he took on the Parish Coordinator position.
 He was born and grew up in Las Vegas, NV, graduating from UNLV in 2005 with a BA in Advertising.
 He moved to Tucson in 2013 to marry his husband, Darren.
 He spent the previous decade before joining the OSLC staff in various positions within the banking industry, but is very happy to be back doing what he most enjoys.
 Steve travels back to Las Vegas monthly to oversee and perform in a successful show he’s run there since 2001.
 He enjoys traveling, films, books and spending time with his family and terrier, Jack.